 9. Auburn University

 Fast Company notes that Auburn University has perhaps Alabama’s finest gym facilities.
 But the south is incredibly competitive in creating newer and better recreation areas, so this information could change soon.
 The source notes that the college’s 2014 facility cost $52.5 million and includes a 45 person hot tub and 1/3 mile corkscrew track.
 Men’s Health considers the college to have the sixth best recreation center.
 MSN places it at 10th.
 Plexuss places it at eighth.
 College Consensus places it at 18th.
 And most impressively it tops College Raptor’s list.
 Auburn University also partners with fitness related companies to encourage students to exercise.
-For instance, it recently teamed up with Under Armour to create fitness challenges, with top-range gear awarded to winners.

 8. University of Texas, Austin